Welcome to the Food Service & Child Nutrition Program

 Welcome to Food Service and Child Nutrition Program

 The United States Department of Agriculture has once again extended FREE meal benefits to all students for the 2021-2022 school year.
-This means ALL enrolled Medina City School students will be able to receive one breakfast (if your building offers breakfast) and one lunch at no charge every day school is in session.
+This means ALL students enrolled in and attending Medina City Schools will be able to receive one breakfast (if your building offers breakfast) and one lunch at no charge every day school is in session.

 The Food Service & Child Nutrition Program is made up of a team of food and nutrition professionals that are dedicated to student’s health, well-being, and ability to learn.
 Meals, foods, and beverages sold or served at schools meet state and federal requirements, which are based on the USDA Dietary Guidelines.
 We are committed to providing meals that are nutritious, tasty, and appealing to students in a safe, sanitary, and cost-effective manner.